SDBrett/jekyllblog/_posts/2017-11-22-VCAP7-CMA-Design-Objective1.2.md

 Our design needs to ensure required connectivity is present to push code to production.
 When deploying to brownfield sites, network air gaps are something to be aware of.

 > Execs have heard that implementation of automated processes could allow developers to deploy their own environments.
-They giving the developers control over environment deployment could improve efficiency.
+They expect providing developers control of development environments to yield efficiency gains.
 Resource and cost governance questions have been raised and will need to be addressed.

 There is a lot of information packed into this paragraph.